Skip to Main Content

 Crew & Vendor Network

-Set up relationships with Japanese crew across Tokyo, Kyoto, Osaka, and Hokkaido, plus bilingual coordinators who bridge the gap between global shoots standards and Japanese industry practices.
+We hold built-up ties with Japanese crew across Tokyo, Kyoto, Osaka, and Hokkaido.
+Our bilingual coordinators then bridge global shoot standards and Japanese industry practice.

 04.